sebasibarguen/udacity-nanodegree-visualization/README.md

 ![Version 2](https://www.evernote.com/shard/s14/sh/a1ae0961-8fab-43f7-9598-a65499d063e4/f85453909fb4e653029eab0ac7d907af/deep/0/visualization_v2.png)

-*For the second version, the biggest changes based on feedback were:*
+*For the second version, the biggest changes based on feedback were*:

 1. Include a legend for the first graph, the message was not clear.
 2. Add chart titles
 3. Fixed an issue with the bar chart including NaN values
 4. Removed non-existing 2009 data from line chart

 #### Version 3

-*For the fourth version, the biggest changes based on feedback were:*
+*For the third version, the biggest changes based on feedback were*:

 1. Fixed issue with some labels in first visualization being different sizes
 2. Updated the labels in legend
 3. Updated the x and y axis labels for both lower charts.